 95% Confidence - Employers report that employees sit between 2.14 hours and 3.74 hours per day (+/- .8 SEM)

 BLS reports data the way that any statistical organization does - with lots of math and careful collection.
 They ask employers to report this information "off the cuff", with no actual time studies of workers nor on the job observation.
 Further, the data is collected at the SOC group level, so this data reflects typically more than one specific occupation.
 This example above includes a whopping 782 DOT occupations!

 The challenge we face as consumers/users of this rich new data set is how to incorporate this into our daily work/testimony.
 It should start by first getting familiar with their new/revised data definitions - contained in their Data Collection Manual.
 Here is a shorter starting point: www.bls.gov/opub/hom/ors/pdf/ors.pdf

 BLS collects and reports the data.
 How/when SSA elects to further aggregate/condense some of these factors remains to be determined.
-SSA is building some kind of Vocational Information Tool (VIT), but very little has been shared about what it actually does.
+SSA is building some kind of Vocational Information Tool (VIT), but very little has been shared about what it actually does or will do.
 The overall data collection effort certainly points towards SSA's desire to move from the DOT level of detail to SOC groups of data.
 But how this will be implemented in SSA decision making/claims adjudication is undisclosed and will require major policy revisions.

 The second wave of ORS data collection is 5 years and will continue through FFY 2023.
 It may well continue after that so that there is a continuous update of the many factors reported that SSA can use.